Federal Insurance Contributions Act: History

 In the 1930s, the New Deal introduced Social Security to rectify the first three problems (retirement, injury-induced disability, or congenital disability).
 It introduced the FICA tax as the means to pay for Social Security.

 In the 1960s, Medicare was introduced to rectify the fourth problem (health care for the elderly).
 The FICA tax was increased in order to pay for this expense.

 In December 2010, as part of the legislation that extended the Bush tax cuts (called the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010), the government negotiated a temporary, one-year reduction in the FICA payroll tax.
 In February 2012, the tax cut was extended for another year.

-Under FICA, the payroll tax applies to "wages" (defined by the Act as "remuneration for employment").
+Under FICA, the payroll tax applies to "wages" (defined by the act as "remuneration for employment").
 In 2014, the Supreme Court unanimously held in United States v.
 Quality Stores, Inc. that severance pay is taxable wages for FICA purposes.

 In August 2020, President Donald Trump signed an executive order to temporarily suspend collection of the tax from September to December 2020.
-Critics fear this move will lead to more underfunding of the Social Security Trust Fund and Medicare trust fund.
+Critics feared this would lead to more underfunding of the Social Security Trust Fund and Medicare trust fund.